 - Fruit = Yemish

 - Mosque = Joumayié

 - Water = Vodá

 - Food = Yemék

 - Car = Kúrsa

 - Stairs = Skála

-*The article was published originally at www.istoria.life by DC-based author John Kazaklis who gave permission for its republication on Greek Reporter.
+This article was published originally at www.istoria.life by Washington, DC-based author John Kazaklis, who gave permission for its republication to Greek Reporter.